wp-plugins/print-money/readme.txt

 = How does installing the Print Money plugin change the appearance of my website? =

-The look of your site doesn’t change, but visitors who hover over a picture will see a “Print Me” button.
+The look of your site does not change, but visitors who hover over a picture will see a “Print Me” button.
 On mobile devices, a long tap shows the Print button.
 As the site owner or administrator, you can determine which pages display the print button, and how the button looks

 = What is the minimum size my photos must be to allow them to be printed on one or more products? = The minimum size picture that can be placed on an order is 400 x 400 pixels.
 This is roughly 4 inches x 4 inches.